thefLink/Hunt-Sleeping-Beacons/Readme.md

 The idea of this project is to identify beacons which are unpacked at runtime or running in the context of another process (=InMemory malware).
 To do so, I make use of the following observations:

-1. Malware usually calls Sleep() between callbacks which sets the treadstate to: **DelayExecution**
+1. Beacons usually call Sleep() between callbacks which sets the treadstate to: **DelayExecution**
-2. As the malware is injected or unpacked at runtime, the callstack to Sleep() might include saved instruction pointers which cannot be mapped to a file on disk.

-The metric to detect this kind of malware is thus:
-1. Enumerate all Threads which state is set to: **DelayExecution**
-2. Analyze the callstack of the thread for suspicious memory addresses
+2. If the beacon does not make use of file backed memory, the callstack to NtDelayExecution includes unknown memory regions
-3. If a thread is in DelayExecution and one of the return addresses in the callstack cannot be associated with a module on disk its probably a running beacon
+3. If the beacon uses module stomping, one of the modules in the callstack to NtDelayExecution is modified

+Sample non file backed beacon:
 ```
-[-] Failed to open process: System (4)
-[-] Failed to open process: System (4)
-[-] Failed to open process: MsMpEng.exe (3424)
 [!]
 Suspicious Process: PhantomDllHollower.exe

         [*] Thread (9192) has State: DelayExecution and abnormal calltrace: